kampersanda/wordfreq-rs/wordfreq-model/README.md

 at your option.

-The actual model files are distributed [here](https://github.com/kampersanda/wordfreq-rs/releases/tag/models-v1) together with the license and credits.
+The actual model files are distributed [here](https://github.com/kampersanda/wordfreq-rs/releases/tag/models-v1) together with the credits.

 ## Development guide